mkiser/WTFJHT/do-something/index.md

 ---
 title: "Do Something: A Normal Person's Guide to Civic Action"
 layout: page
-description: "Start here if you want to vote, call your reps, or figure out who's doing what."
+description: "A practical guide to having your voice heard, engaging your community, and driving change through civic action."
 image: "/uploads/og-image.jpg"
 show_title: false
 ---